-122 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 23 – 24 months, including school and national holidays, breaks between terms, a one week break at Thanksgiving and a two week break in December.)
+122 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 23 - 24 months, including national holidays, breaks between terms and Thanksgiving and Christmas breaks.
+Schedules will be provided upon orientation.)

 The Federation of State Boards of Physical Therapy (FSBPT) is a non-profit credentialing agency that provides certification for the Physical Therapy profession.
-The NPTE for PTAs provides a standard evaluation of PTA candidates.
+The National Physical Therapist Assistant Exam (NPTAE) provides a standard evaluation of PTA candidates.
 It also protects the public interest in having only those persons who have the requisite knowledge of physical therapy be licensed to practice physical therapy.
-As one of the final milestones before becoming a licensed PTA professional, the NPTE for PTAs questions focus on your ability to make decisions in various patient care scenarios under critical conditions.
-The NPTE for PTAs test requires that you understand the basic principles of physical therapy including data collection, diseases/conditions that impact effective treatment, interventions, equipment and devices, therapeutic modalities and apply this to different elements of patient safety management.
+As one of the final milestones before becoming a licensed PTA professional, the NPTAE questions focus on your ability to make decisions in various patient care scenarios under critical conditions.
+The NPTAE test requires that you understand the basic principles of physical therapy including data collection, diseases/conditions that impact effective treatment, interventions, equipment and devices, therapeutic modalities and apply this to different elements of patient safety management.

-With a 97% NPTE for PTA exam pass rate in 20141, we're committed to our students’ preparation for the NPTE for PTAs includes cumulative review and exit exams in terms 1, 2, 3, and 4.
-In term 5, students receive a comprehensive end-of-program review and NPTE for PTA Exam Preparation course.
-Stanbridge College continuously provides top-of-the-line examination preparation materials and courses to assist students in successfully completing their exam.
+With a 99% NPTAE pass rate in 2017,1 we're committed to our students' preparation for the NPTAE.
+Each student receives a cumulative review and exit exams in terms 1, 2, 3, and 4.
+In term 5, students receive a comprehensive end-of-program review and NPTAE Preparation course.
+Stanbridge University continuously provides top-of-the-line examination preparation materials and courses to assist students in successfully completing their exam.
 These services are provided at no additional charge to our students.

-The Physical Therapist Assistant Program at Stanbridge College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
-The program’s current status is probationary accreditation; for more information see http://www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices/
+The Physical Therapist Assistant program at Stanbridge University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+If needing to contact the program/institution directly, please call (855) 414-4910 or email firstname.lastname@example.org.

 Public Comment Procedure